76065cb7 f11a 4f2d 805d de7f92fab2a6 5eddfd5f

 • “Women’s cooperative is another level of life.”

 In May 2022, I, alone, returned to Rwanda and met with 7 women’s cooperative groups, 2 in the city of Kigali and the rest in rural villages.
 I learned about how their cooperatives operated and what challenges they encountered.
 Challenges range from COVID – 19 to no “brick and mortar” buildings to sell goods, to drought affecting fruit farmers.
 Through generous donations, I had the opportunity to offer 6 of the cooperatives a savings bonus.
-After this trip I took the initial step and created Africa Women’s Hope Initiative.
+After this trip I took the initial step and created Africa Women’s Hope Initiatives.
 God placed this ministry on my heart since 2019.
 I thank God for his patience and showing me that I am capable of being his hands and feet in Rwanda and throughout East Africa.
 The goal is to offer a savings bonus to more women cooperatives in Rwanda and East Africa as well as individual micro loans.
-These bonuses and micro loans will assist in starting and expanding small businesses within the cooperatives.
+These bonuses and microloans will assist in starting and expanding small businesses within the cooperatives.

 Love and Blessings,